-2.4.3 The number of land-use categories and their names will vary depending on both the ecology and the nature of land use in the area concerned.
+The number of land-use categories and their names will vary depending on both the ecology and the nature of land use in the area concerned.
 The plan must include a description of each land-use category, giving examples of the kinds of land uses it includes.

-2.4.4 The focus of the guidelines should be on guiding development to avoid or minimise biodiversity impacts, especially in critical biodiversity areas.
+The focus of the guidelines should be on guiding development to avoid or minimise biodiversity impacts, especially in critical biodiversity areas.
 The degree of biodiversity impact of a particular land use is context specific.
-However, in general, land uses that result in irreversible loss of natural habitat (such as cultivation, afforestation, urban development, mining) have the highest impact on biodiversity, and land uses that allow for natural habitat to remain intact (such as appropriately managed grazing by either livestock or game, developers of bioregional plans are welcome to consult SANBI for advice on improvements on this matrix approach, which are likely to emerge.

-sustainable harvesting of natural products from the wild), have the lowest impact on biodiversity.
+However, in general, land uses that result in irreversible loss of natural habitat (such as cultivation, afforestation, urban development, mining) have the highest impact on biodiversity, and land uses that allow for natural habitat to remain largely intact (such as appropriately managed grazing by either livestock or game, sustainable harvesting of natural products from the wild), have the lowest impact on biodiversity.